Introduction of Hu Lu Ba:Common Fenugreek Seed or Semen Trigonellae.

 Brief introduction: The herb Semen Trigonellae is the dried ripe seed of Trigonella foenum-graecum L., used to warm the kidney, dispel cold and relieve pain for the treatment of cold pain in the testis, hernial pain, weakness, and edema of the legs due to cold-damp.
 The herb is commonly known as Semen Trigonellae, Common Fenugreek Seed, Hú Lú Bā.

-Botanical source: Herbal classic book defined the herb Semen Trigonellae(Common Fenugreek Seed) as the dried ripe seed of species (1).
+plants of Trigonella foenum-graecum grow in arid field Botanical source: Herbal classic book defined the herb Semen Trigonellae (Common Fenugreek Seed) as the dried ripe seed of species (1).
 Trigonella foenum-graecum L. It is a plant of the Trigonella L genus, the Fabaceae family (Leguminosae, Papilionaceae, legume, pea family) of the Rosales order.
 This commonly used species is introduced:

 (1).Trigonella foenum-graecum L.

-Botanical description: The plant is commonly known as Hú Lú Bā.
-The herb Trigonella foenum-graecum, is a reminder that the Romans imported it from Greece as a desirable crop.
+many yellowish seeds of Fenugreek Seed are piled together Traditional Uses: The herb Trigonella foenum-graecum, is a reminder that the Romans imported it from Greece as a desirable crop.
 That was used as a portion of cattle food.
-However, the seed became a popular spice and has long been used as a nourishing dietary herb in the Middle East to which it was native, and in the Far East.
+However, the seed became a popular spice and has long been used as a nourishing dietary herb in the middle east, where it is native, and in the far east.
 It is more familiar in many countries as a component of curry powder, to which it contributes a curry-like taste.
 It is also used raw or roasted to give flavor to mango chutney and imitation maple syrup and some artificial licorice preparations.
 Other constituents impart a strong celery-like odor, and they are utilized in the fragrance industry.

 The herb is used as an appetizer, a tonic, and an aphrodisiac, and it is included in many foods and beverages.
-Fenugreek has a long history of dubious indications, including fevers, colic, flatulence, dyspepsia, dysentery, cough, tuberculosis, edema, rickets, leg ulcers, gout, diabetes, and even for baldness.
+Fenugreek has a long history of dubious indications, including fevers, colic, flatulence, dyspepsia, dysentery, cough, tuberculosis, edema, rickets, leg ulcers, gout, diabetes, and even baldness.
 There is little evidence to suggest the spice is toxic or that it has significant anticoagulant or hormonal effects.

 Pharmacological actions: ①.anti-fertility and anti-androgenic effect; ②.antitumor effect; ③.lower the blood pressure of experimental animals, dilate coronary blood vessels, inhibit smooth muscle; ④.lowering blood sugar effect; ⑤.diuretic; ⑥.anti-inflammatory activity; ⑦.inhibit the growth of vaccinia virus; ⑧.cardiac stimulant; ⑨.antihypertensive effect.